draeron/gof1/README.md

 mouse or keyboard.
 The NI drivers converts signal to/from the device into MIDI signals (which are set through the Controller Editor app).

-This library implemented the HID protocol and provide some utilities to setup control layouts and states.
+This library implemented the HID protocol (thus require CGO compiler) and provide some utilities to setup control layouts and states.